stfbk/mig-t/README.md

 -   Sometimes when re-executing a suite of active tests, the messages are not edited.
 Restart the plugin
 -   On windows, the re-signing of the SAML messages sometimes will fail

+# External / Related projects
+Extended in the context of the industrial collaboration with IPZS and Futuro&Conoscenza

 # License
 ```